Energy Department Announces Second Round of Midwest Entrepreneurship Program to Drive Technology Innovation

 The study examines in detail 15 key markets for renewable energy, which currently represent about 80% of renewable generation, while it identifies developments that may emerge in other important markets.
 Of the 710 gigawatts of new global renewable electricity capacity expected, China accounts for almost 40%, with the United States, India, Germany, and Brazil also contributing to the growth.
 The report presents detailed forecasts for renewable energy generation and capacity for eight technologies: hydropower, bioenergy for power, onshore wind, offshore wind, solar photovoltaics (PV), concentrating solar power, geothermal, and ocean power.
 Hydropower is projected to have the largest increase in generation, followed by onshore wind, bioenergy, and solar PV.

 This expansion is underpinned by the maturing of renewable energy technologies, in large part due to supportive policy and market frameworks.
 However, rapidly increasing electricity demand and energy security needs in recent years have been spurring deployment in many emerging markets.
 These new deployment opportunities are creating a virtuous cycle of improved global competition and cost reductions.
-See the IEA press release
+More information can be found at iea.gov.

 Saving Energy and Money with Aerogel Insulation

 By Leo Christodoulou, PhD, Program Manager, Advanced Manufacturing Office